• Save

 EMI Monthly Payment Formula

-To try and demonstrate the two extremes, the following two code cells perform the same calculation, but use different variable names.
+To try and demonstrate the two extremes, the following code cells perform the same calculation, but use different variable names.

 154.38548432685917